nefcheff/ML2Project/README.md

 # ML2Project

+This Git repository was created as part of the ML2 module exams at the ZHAW by Flavio Gottardo

 ## Instructions for Students

 Fork this repository into your Git and clone it to your computer.
 You will then find detailed instructions for this project in the notebook [FollowMe](FollowMe.ipynb).